Towards Intelligent Systems for Battery Management: A Five-Tier Digital Twin Architecture: System Implementation and Evaluation

-We integrate the SPM and DFN electrochemical models with a lumped thermal model using PyBaMM as the model source platform \cite{sulzer2021python}.
-The SPM offers computationally efficient simulations suitable for rapid, real-time predictions, while the DFN model provides detailed modeling of internal lithium-ion transport processes and reaction kinetics.
-Lumped thermal model is incorporated with the DFN model to ensure an accurate representation of thermal dynamics that effectively captures dynamic battery behavior under various operational conditions.
+We integrate the SPM and DFN electrochemical models with a lumped thermal model using PyBaMM as the modeling platform \cite{sulzer2021python}.
+The SPM offers computationally efficient simulations suitable for rapid, real-time predictions, while the DFN model provides detailed representation of lithium-ion transport processes and reaction kinetics.
+A lumped thermal model is coupled with the DFN to accurately capture thermal dynamics under diverse operating conditions.

-To ensure the fidelity of our simulation models with respect to actual battery performance, we further implement a rigorous Bayesian optimization procedure for parameter calibration.
-This optimization systematically adjusts over 15 model parameters, such as diffusivities, reaction rate, conductivities, electrode geometries, and thermal conductivities, by minimizing discrepancies between simulated outputs and experimentally measured voltage and temperature data.
-Through iterative refinement using Bayesian optimization methods, our calibrated multi-physics models attain strong consistency with observed battery responses, ensuring reliable simulation outcomes.
+To ensure fidelity with respect to experimental battery performance, we apply Bayesian optimization for parameter calibration.
+This procedure adjusts over 15 model parameters (e.g., diffusivities, reaction rates, conductivities, electrode geometries, thermal conductivities) by minimizing discrepancies between simulated and measured voltage and temperature.
+Through iterative refinement, the calibrated models achieve strong consistency with experimental observations, forming the predictive backbone of the digital twin.